-We have audited the financial statements of West London Energy Recovery Ltd for the year ended 31 March 2020 which comprise the Income Statement, Statement of Comprehensive Income, the Balance Sheet, the Statement of Changes in Equity, the Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+We have audited the financial statements of West London Energy Recovery ltd (the 'company') for the year ended 31 March 2021 which comprise income statement and statement of comprehensive income, balance sheet, statement of changes in equity, cash flow statement and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards in conformity with the requirements of the Companies Act 2006.

-In our opinion, the financial statements:
+In our opinion, the financial statements have been prepared in accordance with the requirements of the Companies Act 2006 and:

-- give a true and fair view of the state of the company's affairs as at 31 March 2020 and of its loss for the year then ended: - · have been properly prepared in accordance with IFRSs as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 31 March 2021 and of its result for the year then ended; and - have been properly prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.